heristop/heri-webservice-bundle/README.md

 # WebServiceBundle

-This bundle allows to configure the mapping between an entity and a webservice.
+This bundle allows to synchronize a table with a soap webservice.

 ## Installation